19 December 2017

 Visitors to the playground at Norfolk Heritage Park are being advised to find alternative facilities in the New Year as the site will close for an extensive makeover that will see £250,000 spent on creating a new play area.

-The park which has the rare honour of a Grade 2* (star) listing on English Heritage’s national register of Parks and Gardens will remain closed until March 2018, to allow work to be completed to refurbish the existing play area.
+The park, which has the rare honour of a Grade 2* (star) listing on English Heritage’s national register of Parks and Gardens, will remain open during the refurbishment.

 £250,000 of combined funding, from the council and other partners, will be spent to revamp the existing play areas.
 The older children’s play area will be transformed into a woodland adventure play space with equipment suitable for a wide range of ages and abilities, including disabled users.

 The younger children’s play area will be refurbished into a Family Picnic and Play area with additions including a scooter track for young children, a trampoline and musical equipment.

 The work has been welcomed by the Friends of Norfolk Heritage Park voluntary group who, along with local schools and ward councillors, have been involved in the planning and development of the project.

 Marge Allen, from Friends of Norfolk Heritage Park said: We are really indebted to the Sheffield City Council team for making this happen and consulting with us about their plans for the playground area.